xMartin/php-introduction/08_DRAFT_type_juggling.md

 The non-equal comparison operators, `<`, `>`, `<=` and `>=`, are [practically unusable and undocumented on objects](http://php.net/manual/en/language.oop5.object-comparison.php#98725).

+## Comparing strings

+When comparing strings, it can happen that PHP converts both values of a comparison into integers or floats.
+To avoid that, use the [`strcmp`](http://php.net/manual/en/function.strcmp.php) function.

 ### Explicit typecasting

 An alternative to letting PHP do implicit typecasting is to explicitly do it yourself.
 In PHP, there's a special syntax for converting types: